State: Arkansas

 The Decker School in central Arkansas reimagines education through child-led exploration.
 Families can enroll part-time as homeschoolers, or participate in a full-time program.

-Arkansas’ new Educational Freedom Account, which is phasing in over the next three years, will provide participating families with flexible funding that can be used for private school expenses, tutoring, and more.
+Arkansas’ new Educational Freedom Account, which is phasing in over the next two years, will provide participating families with flexible funding that can be used for private school expenses, tutoring, and more.

 Remember, microschooling is more a mentality than a specific legal distinction in most cases.
 Often, a family participates in a microschool while legally homeschooling, or being enrolled in a private or online school.